-HOW DOES THERAPY WORK?
+HOW DOES GOAL-ORIENTED THERAPY WORK?

 If you are hurting inside, or your life just doesn’t seem to be working, talking with friends or family members can sometimes help you feel a little better for a while.
 But even the most well-meaning friend can’t provide therapy.
 Therapy is a treatment process that uses specialized techniques of caring that have been designed to offer effective, long-lasting help for people suffering from a wide range of difficulties, such as emotional distress, anxiety, marital strife, fears, a significant loss, or a clinical disorder.
 Therapy can also help fulfill aspirations for personal growth or self-improvement.